haneyaa/openVRApi/Driver-Documentation.md

 5. Add an implementation of [`vr::IServerTrackedDeviceProvider`](https://github.com/ValveSoftware/openvr/wiki/IServerTrackedDeviceProvider_Overview) and have that return implementations of [`vr::ITrackedDeviceServerDriver`](https://github.com/ValveSoftware/openvr/wiki/vr::ITrackedDeviceServerDriver-Overview) for each tracked device.

 If you want your new driver to work from 64 bit apps, you will also need a 64-bit DLL in "drivers/myhmd/bin/win64/driver_myhmd.dll" that implements all the same things.
 Same thing for other platforms.

+**WARNING:** The driver interface is still under active development and vrserver does not guarantee backward compatibility with old versions of the interface.
+At this point don't ship driver binaries and expect them to continue to work going forward.